-How to plan your bike tour route.
-And how did I pick my 50,000 kilometer route?
+How to plan your bike tour route, and how did I pick my 50,000 kilometre route?

 Picking my route was probably my most enjoyable part of planning my ride.
 My guess is that I likely spent 100’s of hours researching this part of the bike ride.
-My route is probably at least 50,000 km’s long.
-To put 50,000 km’s into perspective the circumference of the earth at the equator is 40,000 km’s round.
+My original route was going to be at least 50,000 kilometres (31,000 miles) long.
+To put 50,000 kilometres into perspective, the circumference of the Earth at the equator is 40,000 kilometres (24,858 miles) around.
+In the end, my bike tour was on 26,000 kilometers (16,156 miles).

 Resources to plan your bike tour route

-So how on earth do you plan 50,000 km bike route?
-Easy; first I bought a paper map of every single country in North, Central and South America (including the Island of Trinidad).
-Then I purchased a hand full of books by Lonely Planet such as Great Adventures, A Year of AdventuresA Year of Watching Wildlife, 1000 Ultimate Sights and 1000 Ultimate Adventures.
-I also purchased 2 other books called 1001 Natural Wonders You Must See Before You Die and The New 1000 Places To See Before You Die.
+So, how on earth do you plan a 50,000 kilomtre bike route?
+Easy; first, I bought a paper map of every single country in North, Central, and South America (including the Island of Trinidad).
+Then I purchased a handful of books by Lonely Planet, such as Great Adventures, A Year of AdventuresA Year of Watching Wildlife, 1000 Ultimate Sights, and 1000 Ultimate Adventures.
+I also purchased two other books called 1001 Natural Wonders You Must See Before You Die and The New 1000 Places To See Before You Die.

 book for planning bike route """"